-This course will use science-based case histories to explore how human beings relate to non-human vertebrates — as food, research subjects, companions, sources of recreation, pests, and essential components of biodiversity.
-Ethical considerations obviously will run rampant through these explorations, but a big part of the course will focus on how science can provide guidance in developing our laws, regulations, and policies regarding vertebrates and vertebrate use.
+This course will use science-based case histories to explore how human beings relate to non-human vertebrates — as food, research subjects, companions, recreation, pests, and essential components of biodiversity.
+Ethical considerations obviously will run throughout these explorations, but a big part of the course will focus on how science can provide guidance in developing our laws, regulations, and policies regarding vertebrates and their use.
 Students will learn to think critically about these human/non-human relationships and to communicate clearly their ideas about this complicated scientific and social subject.

 HONR 1360 Complexity and the Arts (BPS)

 Dr. David Peak, Monday/Wednesday/Friday, 11:30-12:20 am, SER 122